openrails/openrails/Source/Documentation/Manual/options.rst

 ---------------------------

-In case a signal is present beyond a station platform and in the same track section (no switches in between), OR will set the signal to red until the train has stopped and then hold it as red from that time up to two minutes before starting time.
+In case a signal is present beyond a station platform and in the same track section (no switches in between), ORTS will set the signal to red until the train has stopped and then hold it as red from that time up to two minutes before starting time.
 This is useful in organizing train meets and takeovers, however it does not always correspond to reality nor to